 Causes undefined symbols to be treated as having the value FALSE in the context of a preprocessor test.
-In the absence of this option, an undefined symbol in a #if or #elsif test will be treated as an error.
+In the absence of this option, an undefined symbol in a #if or #elsif test will be treated as an error normal Ada (case-insensitive) rules for its syntax, and new_value is either an arbitrary string between double quotes or any sequence (including an empty sequence) of characters from the set (letters, digits, period, underline).
+Ada reserved words may be used as symbols, with the exceptions of if, else, elsif, end, and, or and then.

--gnateDsymbol[=new_value]
+-gnateD'symbol'[='new_value']